-I feel a lot of ambivalence towards this skeevy story, Teen models, powerful men and private dinners: when Trump hosted Look of the Year, cause the authors get some of the story, but it’s a story about dishonesty and dishonest people, but the authors are dishonest too.
+I feel a lot of ambivalence towards this skeevy story, Teen models, powerful men and private dinners: when Trump hosted Look of the Year, cause the authors get some of the story, but it’s a story about dishonesty and dishonest people, and yet the authors are dishonest too.
 How?
-The guys running this supposed teen modeling show thing are obviously just trying to get sex, but they’re putting on this dishonest veneer of modeling.
-The “models” are trying to get money and their big break and pretending to not be basically selling sex, which is what all “models” do.
+The guys running this supposed teen modeling show thing are obviously just trying to get sex, but they’re putting on this dishonest veneer of modeling to lure chicks in.
+The “models” are dishonest: they’re trying to get money and their big break and pretending not to be basically selling sex, which is what all supposed “models” do.
 The authors are dishonest by pretending not to know that men and women are different, and pretending that no one understands what’s really going on, when almost everyone involved does.
 Everyone is lying to everyone, all the way down.
 The readers are pretending to be interested in justice when they’re mostly interested in prurient stories about beautiful teen girls (a topic of eternal interest to just about everyone).

 The “men and women are different” thing is shunted away from most teens by our society and education system, despite its obviousness… men want more sex with more different women than women want with men, and most women want it with men around their own age (some women also like much older men, while almost none like younger men).
 We’re unwilling as a society and culture to say, “men and women are different” and then to teach girls how… most attractive women realize that almost all straight men want to have sex with them, and would if there was a way to do so.
 This power intoxicates many women and frightens others.
 Most learn to accept it, and rue the day it departs.
 The teen “models” in the story are probably not stupid and understand the dynamic on some level.